msorbaro/coast-to-coast/README.md

 ## Project Overview
-This project was created under the cooperation of Gokul Srinivasan, Brian Wang, and Dev Kapadia.
+This project was created under the cooperation of Gokul Srinivasan, Brian Wang, and Dev Kapadia as part of DALI's Mini Web Development Course.
 Our project, DartPoll, was designed to be used by Dartmouth students as a polling service where students could post and respond to polls.
 Our project focuses around the administration of polls, and the vizualization of the subsequent poll results.

 ## Project Responsibilities